sdemiriz/samsampleX/README.md

 pytest test/test_<class name>.py -v
 ```

-Some HLA-LA related test are unimplemented and are labeled as `SKIPPED`.
+Some HLA-LA related tests are unimplemented and are labeled as `SKIPPED`.
 If there is broader interest, we can implement testing for these methods as well.

 ## Usage: